vanadium-archive/go.ref/examples/pipetobrowser/README.md

 ### Pipe To Browser

 #### Pipe-Viewer
-When a user sends a pipe request to p2b, the suffix of the Veyron name indicates what **viewer** should be used to display the data.
+When a user sends a pipe request to p2b, the suffix of the Object name indicates what **viewer** should be used to display the data.
 For instance:

 ``
 ls -l | p2b google/p2b/aghassemi/DataTable